matushorvath/vm8086/docs/notes.md

 or int_17_fn01

 the "Press F8 to trace or F5 to skip CONFIG.SYS/AUTOEXEC.BAT" line does not appear in bochs, it clears screen and displays A>

+this probably freezes
+key = GetBiosKey(InitKernelConfig.SkipConfigSeconds);

+-> same issue as pcxtbios, reading address 0x46c and expecting to see a changing number from INT0 ticks_lo	equ	6Ch	; word - timer ticks - low word ticks_hi	equ	6Eh	; word - timer ticks - high word

+int_08

+Q: Why does it not even display the F5/F8 message in bochs?